CashScript/cashscript/website/docs/sdk/transactions.md

 The `withMinChange()` function allows you to set a threshold for including a change output.
 Any remaining amount under this threshold will be added to the transaction fee instead.

 :::tip
-This is generally not useful, except in very specific use cases in covenant contracts.
+This is generally not useful, except in specific use cases in covenant contracts.
 :::

 #### Example